Sister Ida Peterfy, SDSH

-Ida Peterfy was born on October 7, 1922 of Catholic parents in Kassa, Hungary (now Kosice, Slovakia).
-Looking back upon her early youth, God prepared her to be a leader, to work for others, and to lay down the foundation of a new religious community.
+Ida Peterfy was born on October 7, 1922 to József Peterfy and Ida Kristof and a loving Hungarian family.
+From her early youth, God prepared her to be a leader, to work for others, and to lay down the foundation of a new religious community.
 On October 7, 1940, her eighteenth birthday, Sister Ida pronounced her perpetual vows in Kassa.

-Sister Ida’s ardent faith in God, her deep love for Him and that others would know and love Him, and the inspiration of the Holy Spirit, helped her to develop an innovative catechetical method, which became the Community’s cherished religious education charism: the Five Step Illustrated Method, to teach faith in a clear understandable way.
+Sister Ida had an ardent faith in God, a deep love for Him and a longing that others would know and love Him too.
+Under the inspiration of the Holy Spirit, she developed an innovative catechetical method, which became the Community’s cherished religious education charism: the Five Step Illustrated Method, to teach faith in a clear understandable way.
 The small community was instrumental in religious education of children and youth as well as formation of catechists and distributing catechetical material throughout Hungary in spite of the dangers of religious persecution.
 Following the arrest of József Cardinal Mindszenty, Sister Ida and her companions were advised by Church leaders to leave the country in 1949, continue their apostolate in the free world with the hope of some day returning to Hungary.

-A new beginning awaited Sister Ida and the Sisters when they arrived penniless refugees in Toronto, Canada, in 1950.
-In order to obtain immigrant status, Sister Ida and her companions had to work as domestics for a year, earning room and board and $35 a month; that, and working in tobacco harvests as unskilled laborers for two summers, they earned enough for a down payment for a small house and printing machines.
+A new beginning awaited Sister Ida and the Sisters when they arrived as penniless refugees in Toronto, Canada, in 1950.
+In order to obtain immigrant status, Sister Ida and her companions had to work as domestics for a year, earning room and board and $40 a month.
+In addition to these meager earnings, and their income from working in tobacco harvests as unskilled laborers for two summers, they earned enough for a down payment for a small house and printing machines.
 Through their new St. Joseph’s Press they had a modest livelihood, at the same time learning English.

 In 1956, James Francis Cardinal McIntyre personally welcomed and warmly supported the young community in Los Angeles.
-When Sister Ida asked him on the need of adopting a more traditional veil and habit in keeping with the present time, Cardinal McIntyre assured her: “Don’t change . . . the Church will need you as you are.”
-The last five decades proved the Cardinal’s vision right, the Society Devoted to the Sacred Heart was in harmony with the best of religious life tradition with renewal after Vatican II.
+When Sister Ida asked him about adopting a more traditional veil and habit in keeping with the present time, Cardinal McIntyre assured her: “Don’t change . . . the Church will need you as you are.”
+The Cardinal’s vision was proven correct during the following decades, the Society Devoted to the Sacred Heart has harmonized the best of religious life tradition with renewal after Vatican II.

 The Society was formally erected as a religious institution of diocesan right in the Archdiocese of Los Angeles in 1985.